jaeyu-jung/jaeyu-jung.github.io/_pages/about.md

 I'll be on the 2025-2026 job market.

-Research Interest: Transportation, Energy, and Mobility
+Research Interest: Environment, Transportation, Energy, and Mobility

 <!--Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.